YagmurSimsekk/Gravitational-N-Body-Simulation/README.md

 library.
 The information regarding positions and velocities are obtained using HorizonClass and other relative information, for example, name, mass, size are extracted directly from NASA website.
-All of this information can be extracted as a data frame using nasa data.
+All of this information can be extracted as a data frame using NasaData.

 ### Modelled Data for Galaxy
 The data for modeling a Galaxy is initialized using the Galpy library, which has a list of potential functions available.
 The Milky Way Galaxy resembling Potential is available in the form of MWPotential2014.

-1. The getModelData() method in the DataInitializer takes care of generat- ing modelled scientific Data.
+1. The getModelData() method in the DataInitializer takes care of generating modelled scientific Data.
 2. Initial positions of N-bodies are initialized using a Gaussian distribution.
 3. An object of MWPotential2014 potential is created.
 There is an option to add an additional black hole, dynamic friction.
 For our implementation, we